Journey rolls on for women in RVs as Nomadland rides high at Oscars

-WOODBINE, UNITED STATES (AFP) - For Ms Kathy Wardell, a 56-year-old who decided to live full-time in her camper RV beginning in October, the lifestyle depicted in Nomadland - which won three Oscars on Sunday (April 25) - is familiar territory.
+WOODBINE (United States) • For Ms Kathy Wardell, a 56-year-old who decided to live full time in her camper RV beginning in October, the lifestyle depicted in Nomadland - which won three Oscars on Sunday - is familiar territory.

 Like the film's heroine Fern, she experienced personal and professional hardships over a number of years that drove her to finally make the decision to live on the open road.

-"My life was just starting to fall apart - my career, marriage, my mom's illness and eventual passing," Ms Wardell told AFP over Oscars weekend at the semi-rural Ramblin Pines campground in Woodbine, Maryland.
+"My life was just starting to fall apart - my career, marriage, my mum's illness and eventual passing," Ms Wardell told Agence France-Presse over Oscars weekend at the semi-rural Ramblin Pines campground in Woodbine, Maryland.

-Ms Wardell was attending a rally held by the Mid-Atlantic chapter of a national organisation called RVing Women which counts more than 2,300 members, some of whom live in their campers full-time but many of whom reside in them for months or simply weekends out of the year.
+She was attending a rally held by the Mid-Atlantic chapter of a national organisation called RVing Women, which counts more than 2,300 members, some of whom live in their campers full time, but many of whom reside in them for months or simply weekends out of the year.

-Seated in a folding camp chair by a fire surrounded by the group of other female RV enthusiasts, Ms Wardell - who is upbeat about her new life and future - said that she "could relate in some ways" to the film.
+Seated in a folding camp chair by a fire surrounded by the group of other female RV enthusiasts, Ms Wardell, who is upbeat about her new life and future, said she "could relate in some ways" to the film.

-She hoped viewers would also take into account how divorce or death of a spouse late in life not only causes crippling heartbreak but can sometimes "also cripple women financially".
+She hoped viewers would also take into account how divorce or the death of a spouse late in life not only causes crippling heartbreak, but can sometimes "also cripple women financially".

-According to the Mid-Atlantic chapter's membership coordinator Lee Ensor, 50 per cent of the organisation's overall members are solo travellers - women plying the vast US highway system without a spouse or other companion.
+According to the Mid-Atlantic chapter's membership coordinator Lee Ensor, 50 per cent of the organisation's overall members are solo travellers - women plying the vast United States highway system without a spouse or other companion.

 "That has increased...
 Women are retiring now and they're ready to roll," the 80-year-old said.

-Ms Loretta Veney, 62, joined RVing Women within weeks of her husband's death by stroke in 2016, which occurred while the couple was camping with their 11.5m travel trailer in New York state.
+Ms Loretta Veney, 62, joined RVing Women within weeks of her husband's death by stroke in 2016, which occurred while the couple were camping with their 11.5m travel trailer in New York state.

 She vowed to her husband to continue camping and has since downgraded to a 7m model which she named "Joy".